BIOS3010/Module-10-HTS/01-Get_fastq_files.md

 As you have probably learned, there are many databases for HTS data.
 The two most common and comprehensive are probably [ENA - the European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home) and the [NCBI SRA database](https://www.ncbi.nlm.nih.gov/sra).

 We will use SRA today and download some public HTS data from SARS-CoV-2, the Covid-19 virus.
-There is a separate SARS-CoV-2 version of the SRA database, open its webpage by following [this link](https://www.ncbi.nlm.nih.gov/sars-cov-2/).
-Then, click on the link on the middle of the page with a number and "SRA runs" under it.
-You should now be on a page looking something like this (if not, click [here](https://www.ncbi.nlm.nih.gov/sra/?term=txid2697049%5BOrganism:noexp%5D%20NOT%200[Mbases)):
+Click on the SRA link above and type in "SARS-CoV-2" in the search box.
+You should now be on a page looking something like this:
 <img src="/images/SRA.png" width="700" height="500">

 On the left side it's possible to filter the data.
 Click the following links: